sbordt/pretrain-experiments/README.md

 ## Overview

-This package allows you to take any OLMo-2 checkpoint and train it for n steps while performing arbitrary modifications to the training data.
-The package orchestrates this process and integrates evaluation, making it easy to run complex experiments such as [continual pretraining dependence testing](https://arxiv.org/abs/2509.23383).
+This package allows you to take an (intermediate) model checkpoint and train it for n steps with modifications to the training data.
+The package orchestrates this process and integrates evaluation, making it easy to run more complex experiments such as [continual pretraining dependence testing](https://arxiv.org/abs/2509.23383).

 The framework is designed to support multiple backends.
-Currently OLMo-2 is supported, with OLMo-3 and other frameworks planned for future integration.
+Currently only OLMo-2 is supported, with OLMo-3 and other frameworks planned for future integration.

-## Features

-- **Checkpoint continuation**: Resume training from any OLMo-2 checkpoint
-- **Data modification**: Inject custom texts or tokens at precise positions in the training data
-- **Integrated evaluation**: Automatically run evaluations on trained checkpoints
-- **Experiment tracking**: Built-in Weights & Biases integration
-- **Extensible backends**: Architecture supports adding new model frameworks

-### Experiment Types

-- `add-texts-from-file`: Insert custom text sequences into the training data
-- `add-tokens-from-file`: Insert raw token sequences into the training data
-- `benchmark-contamination`: Test for benchmark data leakage effects
-- `gaussian-poisoning`: Add noise-based perturbations to training

 ## Installation

 ### Prerequisites

-- Python 3.10+
-- CUDA-compatible GPU
-- Conda (recommended)

 ### 1. Create environment and install pretrain-experiments